isaacyakl/brandojs/src/readme/installation-usage.md

 ## Installation

-There are a couple different ways to use this library:
+There are a couple different ways to add this library:

 ### CDN